MetPX/sarracenia/doc/Dev.rst

 sub-directory.)
 The flow tests can then indicate if there is an issue with the modification.

+Note that the development system must be configured for the flow test to run successfully.
+See the next section for configuration instructions.
+For development inside of a virtual environment with a fresh OS installation, the configuration steps have been automated and can be applied with the flow_autoconfig.sh script in sarracenia/test/.
+Blind execution of this script on a working system may lead to undesirable side effects, you have been warned!

 The configuration one is trying to replicate:

 .. image:: Flow_test.svg